evnbr/bindery/README.md

 browser.
 The core library flows text content over multiple pages.
 It also includes modules for common book elements, including numbering, running headers, out-of-flow spreads, and more.
 The modules can be applied in order to map web conventions to print conventions, like displaying hyperlink destinations as footnotes.

+The resulting book is previewable in-browser, and can open the system ⌘P dialog to send to a printer or to PDF

 ## Background

 bindery.js was originally written in Spring 2014 for [for/with/in](http://htmloutput.risd.gd/),